Be a part of the Central Kentucky Youth Orchestras!

 Your video must be one continuous take.
 You may pause between sections to breathe or prepare, but the video should not be edited together from multiple clips.

 Videos must follow the exact order and structure outlined HERE.
-Failure to comply may result in the disqualification of your audition or affect placement decisions.
+Failure to follow the instructions may result in the disqualification of your audition or affect scoring or placement decisions.

 Before submitting, review your video carefully to ensure it meets all the requirements.